 “My kids know all the little traditions,” she says, adding that even as her trio gets older, “they still really cling to them.
 They’ve become an important part of our family map.”

-That’s why, however the current COVID climate unfolds, you’re sure to find generations gathering throughout the Black Hills to grill up some fun, watch a few games, and wait for something brilliant to light up the night sky.
+That’s why you’re sure to find generations gathering throughout the Black Hills to grill up some fun, watch a few games, and wait for something brilliant to light up the night sky.